edoswaldgo/edoswaldgo.github.io/_posts/2020-08-09-converge-fiberx-1500-plus-affordable-fast-home-internet.md

 ## Introduction

 Last month, I received a notification from [Converge][converge] that their [add-on promo][converge-1500-plus] for _Fiber X Plan 1500_ is still available.
-You only need to add _**99 PHP per month**_ to upgrade your connection from _**25 Mbps to 35 Mbps**_!
+I only need to add _**99 PHP per month**_ to upgrade my connection from _**25 Mbps to 35 Mbps**_!

 I highly recommend the add-on promo for existing Converge subscribers especially if you belong the following.

-1. someone who wants a better value plan without breaking the bank.
+- someone who wants a better value plan without breaking the bank
-2. someone who loves to watch [Netflix][netflix] in 4K / UltraHD for added buffer (see bandwidth recommendations [here][netflix-recommendation]).
+- someone who loves to watch [Netflix][netflix] in 4K / UltraHD for added buffer (see bandwidth recommendations [here][netflix-recommendation])
-3. someone who gets impatient in downloading large PC or console games and updates (_Hooray for the additional 1.25MB/s_).
+- someone who gets impatient in downloading large PC or console games and updates (_Hooray for the additional 1.25MB/s_)
-4. member of a household (_5-6 pax_) that streams multiple high-resolution videos simultaneously
+- member of a household (_5-6 pax_) that streams multiple high-resolution videos simultaneously

 Amidst the pandemic, maybe you are planning to subscribe to a new fiber plan for your work from home setup.
 Choosing the right plan can be a daunting task because you will be sticking with it for quite a long time.
 Let's find out if this is the right plan for you.